Agave: planting, growing, and caring for

 → Read also: Agave Weevil: Effective Identification, Treatment, and Prevention.

-The leaves of the Agave parryi ‘Huachucensis’ are beautifully bluish and edged with thorns.
+The leaves of the Agave parryi ‘Huachucensis’ are beautifully blue and edged with thorns.

 Multiplication

-If sowing is possible in February-March, it is very easy to multiply by taking young suckers at the same time.
+If sowing is possible in February-March, it is very easy to propagate by taking young suckers at the same time.
 Most agaves naturally produce suckers around the rosette.
-It is very easy to detach them to multiply the plant from well-developed suckers (if they become too numerous, read about it Invasive agaves: practical guide to getting rid of them).
+It is very easy to detach them to propagate the plant from well-developed suckers (if they become too numerous, read about it Invasive agaves: practical guide to getting rid of them).

 By dividing the suckers